nickfox/iphoneCloudSync/README.md

     - (void)applicationDidBecomeActive:(UIApplication *)application

 That's it for this app.
 I'll be creating a tutorial soon explaining how the app works.
-In the future, I will try to build another app that stores images directly in the couchDB, that would be a cleaner and a less error prone way of building the app but foe now this does show how to do syncing on two different platforms for different data types.
+In the future, I will try to build another app that stores images directly in the couchDB, that would be a cleaner and a less error prone way of building the app but for now this does show how to do syncing on two different platforms for different data types.